mezcel/plantid-Bootstrap/README.md

 * I now use ```localStorace``` as a pivot point while letting functions handle local data Manipulation
     * ```localStorage``` is intended to simulate a dedicated ```NoSql DB``` or some other "less risky" virtual server
 * I still need a subtractive filter, right now it encourages an additive approach
-* The ER is file, but I just discovered the Morphology records in the Demo needs to be fixed
+* The ER is fine, but I just discovered the Morphology records in the Demo needs to be fixed
+    * i mismatched my hand written data entry
+    * this is a usecase not a legit bio-app... yet
+    * this is a quick... yet tedious fix

 ## Note:
-* I messed up the filter query update in the ```morphologyFilter```.html page
-* I know the problem is within ```switchFilterQuery()``` with respect to primary and foreign id numbers
-* this seems like a nice stop point
+* this seems like a usable nice stop point

 ## Dependencies:
 * GUI - Bootstrap